ADAPTIVE INFRASTRUCTURE SEGMENTATION (AIS)

 A high-value asset is any critical resource within an organization that holds substantial importance, either through its direct contribution to business operations or its strategic role in maintaining a competitive edge.
 These assets can include intellectual property (such as patents, trademarks, designs, and proprietary technologies), financial data (including banking records, investment details, and confidential financial strategies), proprietary applications, trade secrets, and sensitive business information (ranging from customer data to corporate strategies).

-What is a High-Value User?
+What is High-Value Leadership?

 Not all users are equal: Identify those most at risk from threat actors.